Table of Contents

 Statistics and Epidemiology

-Asthma is considered as the most common chronic disease of childhood, and is a disruptive disease that affects school and work attendance.
+Asthma is considered the most common chronic disease of childhood and is a disruptive disease that affects school and work attendance.

 - Asthma affects more than 22 million people in the United States.